rku/hwprak-vns/README.md

 make
 ```

-This software requires gnu bison/flex and libreadline to
+This software requires gnu bison/flex and libreadline to be built.
-be built.
+It has been developed and tested with Linux.
+However, OSX comes with
+all dependencies in its developer tools package and should build
+everything without problems.
+Windows has not been tested yet but
+should work as well with cygwin.

 ## Example usage